Do you need physical activity at an older age?

 - Extend your arms forward as you rest the ball on your legs with your elbows bent slightly.

-- Raise your arms to lift the ball to the shoulder level then take it down.
+- Raise your arms to lift the ball to shoulder level then take it down.

 - Repeat this 10-15 times.

-- Place your forearm on a chair’s armrest with your hands hanging over.
+- Place your forearm on the armrest of a chair with your hands hanging over.

 - Hold a weight in each hand.

 - Bend your wrist up and down.
 Repeat this 10 times.

 2) Knee extensions